Categories

 I am a loud, and easily angered, and I am quite demanding…

 Joanne, on the other hand, even though usually quiet and pleasant, becomes aggressive and antagonistic as soon as I raise my voice.
-When I blow off my steam, she gets angry, and then all hell breaks loose…
+And that happens quite often…

-Still, it seems that the fear of me creeped into her soul…
+It seems that the fear of me creeped into her soul…

-I must say here, in my defence, that in my first marriage with Anne, we had no such aggravations.
-No fights, no unpleasantness, none of these at all!
-Never!
-Honestly.
+I must say here, in my defence, that in my first marriage with Anne, we had no such aggravations:

-Anne’s attitude towards me was not negative, nasty or un-pleasant, as Joanne’s often was, causing me to react aggressively.
+Anne’s attitude towards me was not negative, nasty or un-pleasant, as Joanne’s often was, causing me to react somewhat aggressively.

 We never ever quarrelled!

-12. Moving to the Philippines
+14. Moving to the Philippines

 Anyway, coming back to my second marriage, I thought that my wife would be happier near her family, and, after my father’s death, I decided to move “permanently” to the Philippines.

-also expected that living there would be cheaper.
+I also expected that living there would be cheaper.

-In both cases, I was mistaken…
+In both cases, I was again mistaken…

 By then Danielle, our daughter was a year old.